iturdikulov/notes/classical mechanics.md

 ---
-title: "Classical mechanics"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Classical mechanics

 > [[physics|physical]] theory describing the motion of macroscopic
 > objects, from projectiles to parts of machinery and astronomical objects, such